levibe/svelte-title/README.md

 # svelte-title

-Cascading page titles for SvelteKit.
-Build titles like "Settings • Admin • My App" automatically.
+Smart page title component for SvelteKit.
+Combines your titles into hierarchies like "Billing • Settings • App" based on route structure.

 ## Installation